-Hylo Open Super 300: Satwik-Chirag, Treesa-Gayatri reach quarterfinals, Aakarshi bows out
+Hylo Open Super 300: Bansod ousts 7th seed Gilmour; Satwik-Chirag, Treesa-Gayatri, Srikanth into QF

 India’s Satwiksairaj Rankireddy and Chirag Shetty earned another impressive comeback win to reach the men’s doubles quarterfinals at the Hylo Open Super 300 badminton tournament in Saarbrücken, Germany, on Thursday.

 Joining them in the quarters was the young Indian women’s doubles pair of Treesa Jolly and Gayatri Gopichand, who showed great composure to close out a tight match in straight games.
+Malvika Bansod also secured a berth in the quarterfinals after defeating Scotland’s Kristy Gilmour 24-22, 19-7* in the women’s singles match.
+Later i the night, former world No 1 Srikanth Kidambi also made it to the last eight.

+Gilmour led the first game 20-17 but the Indian claimed the lead and eventually bounced back with a 24-22 scoreline in the first game.
+Bansod then cruised through the second game, with Gilmour eventually retiring towards the end, signalling an injury.

+This was Bansod’s biggest win on the international circuit till date, defeating a world ranked top 20 player for the first time.
+She had earlier defeated Saina Nehwal at the start of the year during India Open.

-It was, however, curtains for Aakarshi Kashyap in the women’s singles and the women’s doubles pair of Rutaparna Panda and Swetaparna Panda.
+It was, however, curtains for Aakarshi Kashyap in the women’s singles, the women’s doubles pair of Rutaparna Panda and Swetaparna Panda and the men’s doubles pair of Vishnu Vardhan Goud and Krishna Prasad Garaga.

 Satwik-Chirag had come from a game down to beat Chinese Taipei’s Lee Yang and Lu Chen and on Thursday, they did the same to beat England’s Zach Russ and Rory Easton and reach the quarters.